Stoutscientist/Windows-8-on-11/README.md

 Researching getting Windows 8 apps working on Windows 11!
 The plan is if I get everything working, make a build of Windows 11 that is debloated and looks exactly like 8.1!

 Current Problem:
 Most apps are crashing because they/their libraries can't find ordinal_1 in ntdll.dll, what is that function?
 I have no idea.
-That's the problem
+That's the problem.

 **This is only for testing on a VM! _DO NOT_ install this on your main OS!
 I'm not liable for any damage!**